CarvellWakeman/IncomeOutcome/WORKITEMS.md

 #[BUGFIX] Database not saving timeperiod UID
 *[CHANGE] Major rewrite of data structures and database, UI updated to comply with new standards *[CHANGE] Refactored budget, category, and people management
+#[CHANGE] Transactions can be split among multiple people with individual costs

 FORMAT